Mindbooom/LeetCodeNote/README.md

 # LeetCodeNote
-The note of solving problems from LeetCode
+The note of solving programming problems.